kamrik/IntroText/labs/asgn2_SQL.md

    - Write an SQL query to find the color of the rectangle with the largest area.

 1. **What color is the rectangle that extends the most to the right?**
-   - Hint: the coordinates of the bottom right corner are
+   - Hint: The coordinates of the bottom right corner are
    `x + width, y + height`

 1. **Find rectangle(s) with NULL color**